anantsachin/gamedevscripts/README.md

 Other considerations:

+* there are two bogus exported layers -- root_width and root_height, which describe the document size
 * Layers starting with "guide" are ignored
 * I assume we're working at retina scale and want to also export at half size (and use coordinates from the half-sized version)
 * Layers are exported using their layer name